 I think you have to have chain of custody, signature verification, chain of custody controls, updated voter rolls, partisan observers can observe the vote count start to finish.

-Just in integrity measures.
+Just integrity measures.

-Just like you need a picture ID to buy a beer, or a pack of cigarettes or a jewel pod for me.
+Just like you need a picture ID to buy a beer or a pack of cigarettes or a jewel pod for me.

 I mean, it's ridiculous.

-You get go to the DNC, you go to the White House, you go to the Capitol, you need a picture ID.
+You go to the DNC, you go to the White House, you go to the Capitol, you need a picture ID.

 Now you need a vaccine passport.